Biography

 Share

-Grand Duchess Charlotte (born 23 January 1896, dies 9 July 1985), was the Head of State of the Grand Duchy of Luxembourg from 1919.
+Grand Duchess Charlotte (born 23 January 1896, died 9 July 1985), was the Head of State of the Grand Duchy of Luxembourg from 1919.
 The occupation of Luxembourg by the German army made the grand ducal family and the government leave the country and eventually find refuge in the United Kingdom and Canada.
-In 1945, upon her return to Luxembourg she visited the regions devastated during the ‘Battle of the Bulge’.
+In 1945, upon her return to Luxembourg, the Grand Duchess visited the regions devastated during the ‘Battle of the Bulge’.

 Grand Duchess Charlotte was born on 23 January 1896 at Berg castle, Luxembourg.
 She was the second daughter of Grand Duke Guillaume IV and Grand Duchess Maria Ana.
 She ascended the throne following the abdication of her sister, Marie-Adélaïde in January 1919.